hswick/jutsu/README.md

 ;;delay for a bit to let the websocket connect.
 ;;(Thread/sleep 3000)

-;;Adds a graph to the Jutsu client
+;;Adds a graph to the jutsu client
 (j/graph!
   "foo"
   [{:x [1 2 3 4]